imisi-akande/employee_portfolio/README.md

 In this repository I created an employee portfolio API.
 This can help employers to manage their employees profile.
 This API should therefore help employers to create and manage employees information.

-The API should have the ability to:
+The API have the ability to:

-Create a Department
+> Create a Department

-Retrieve a Department
+> Retrieve a Department

-Update a Department
+> Update a Department

-And, Delete Department(CRUD)
+> And, Delete Department(CRUD)

-Authentication of API Users
+> Authentication of API Users

-Searching Departments
+> Searching Departments

-Adding employees to the department
+> Adding employees to the department

 ## Run the Notebook